Email FacebookTwitterMenu burgerClose thin

 On the issue of spending, plan in advance for healthcare.
 If you retire at age 60, you will likely lose your employer-based health insurance.
 At the same time, Medicare will not kick in for another five years.
 This means that you need to anticipate healthcare needs for that gap.
 Whether you use COBRA or buy a marketplace plan, plan for this added cost.

-For example, Fidelity estimates that a 65-year-old who retired in 2024 can expect to spend $165,00 on healthcare throughout retirement.
+For example, Fidelity estimates that a 65-year-old can expect to spend $165,000 1 on healthcare throughout retirement.
 That figure could rise significantly if you retire at 60 instead of 65.

 In addition, you should make sure to plan for long-term care.
 As a high net-worth household you will not qualify for Medicaid or many other programs.
 So you should build plans such as long-term care insurance and Medigap premiums into your retirement budget.
 Expect to spend a significant amount here, and plan for it in advance.